Cardinal Key required

-Starting in this summer Cardinal Key will be required for computers and phones accessing Stanford resources such as Axess, webmail, and Stanford’s Google Drive.
-To get Humanities and Sciences ready, H&S IT and CRC will be proactively reaching out to departments and programs to get Cardinal Keys installed on staff and faculty devices.
+Starting the summer of 2021, University IT is requiring Cardinal Key for computers and phones accessing Stanford resources such as Axess, webmail, and Stanford’s Google Drive.
+The majority of staff and faculty devices at the School of Humanities and Sciences have Cardinal Key installed.
+For the remaining devices ISO, H&S IT, and CRC will proactively reach out to departments and programs to complete the installation through the rest of 2022.

 What is Cardinal Key?

 A Cardinal Key is a certificate that is saved on your computer or phone that reduces or eliminates the need to use your SUNet ID and password for weblogin and VPN.

 Who needs a Cardinal Key?

 In broad terms, anyone covered by the encryption mandate (except emeritus staff and faculty) will also need a Cardinal Key.

 More details about who is covered by Stanford's computer security mandate is available, https://uit.stanford.edu/guide/encrypt/faq/who-is-covered-by-mandate.